vieirasousa/ifd-tech-ch/README.md

 Follow the steps below in order to run this pipeline.
 It is assumed you already have created your ssh credentials and our public ssh key is registered on Github, but in case you don't, follow [this documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-1. In the cloud provider of your choice, create a Databricks instance and Workspace, with Data Warehouse, Unit Catalog capabilities and a pre-created usable Job Cluster.
+We are also assuming you already have a Databricks instance deployed, and all the permissions needed for Databricks to write on a folder inside a cloud storage.

+1. Open your Databricks workspace.

 2. In the sidebar on the left, select Workspace and then browse to the folder where you want to create the Git repo clone.